 20. Syrian Arab Republic |

 Eng.
-Ahmad Aidek |
+Belal Alhayek |

-Biodiversity, Land and Nature Reserves Directorate, Ministry of State for Environment Affairs |
+Director Biodiversity, Biodiversity, Land and Nature Reserves Directorate, Ministry of State for Environment Affairs |

 21. Tunisia |

-Mr. Jamel Tahri |
+Mr Jamel Tahri |

 Ingénieur principal a la Direction Générale des Forêts au Ministere de l’Agriculture, des Ressources Hydrauliques et de la Peche |